Azure-Player/azure.datafactory.tools/README.md

 # Overview

 This module works for Azure Data Factory **V2 only** and uses ```Az.DataFactory``` PowerShell module from Microsoft for management of objects in ADF service.

-Supports Windows PowerShell 5.1 only.
-In the nearest future the module will be compatible with PowerShell Core as well.
+## Support

+The module is compatible and works with Windows PowerShell 5.1, PowerShell Core 6.0 and above.
+This means you can use Linux-based agents in your Azure DevOps pipelines.

 # How to start